fbef0102/Game-Private_Plugin/Source_插件/Anti_Griefer_防惡意路人/bandisconnected/readme.md

 # Description | 內容
-Auto ban players who have disconnected from the server instantly after joined the server
+Auto ban players who have disconnected from the server for short time + Tracks recently-disconnected players and lets you ban them
-<br/>+
-<br/>Tracks recently-disconnected players and lets you ban them

 > __Note__ <br/>
 This plugin is private, Please contact [me](https://github.com/fbef0102/Game-Private_Plugin#私人插件列表-private-plugins-list)<br/>